Most cultures have an “in the beginning” story that describes how the world came into being. The Vikings are no different.

 This would then seem to make Bergelmir the “Noah” figure, the giant that survived the bloody flood.
 But, while this story suggests that the first generation of Ymir’s offspring were wiped out in some way, it does not suggest that Bergelmir was the only survivor of some cataclysmic event.

 Also, the ark is described as for the giant and his family, presumably his wife and children.
-While Snorri Sturluson may not have considered it worth mention women and children among the survivors, we think it is pretty significant.
+While Snorri Sturluson may not have considered it worth mentioning women and children among the survivors, we think it is pretty significant.

 Ymir and the Flood